LI7XI/AudioAnalyzerDocs/docs/examples/loudness.md

 However, numeric values are not converted and not clamped, so they can show that there is some sound that is too quiet to be displayed on Mar meter.

-**Note** that for loudness calculations there is a `filter like-a` property specified.
+?> Note that for loudness calculations there is a `filter like-a` property specified.
 Without this property the values it displays would be very-very different from perceived loudness.

 There is also a peak meter in the [.rmskin file](https://github.com/d-uzlov/Rainmeter-Plugins-by-rxtd/raw/master/AudioAnalyzer/documentation/user-documentation/example%20skins/AudioAnalyzer%20Example%20Skins_1.1.5.1.rmskin).
 It acts similar to loudness meter, except what it shows doesn't correlate with perceived loudness.
 In sound industry peak meters are usually used to detect possible clipping.
 It just a showcase that you can detect sound peaks, don't use it when you need loudness.